VietHaDuong/cp3402/journal.md

 Description:
 PHP is actually not that hard, I was quite surprised.
 The syntax in a way reminded me of bash and python.
 I managed to write an input and output for some of the files, however I feel like I need a bit more training before I can really feel confidence in this

+# 28/7/2024 - week 8: WordPress Custom Themes

+Description:
+Creating a theme from scratch allows me to have full control over customising what I want.
+However, it is also more complex than an existed theme, as there are new learning curves which will required more time to do research and develop.
+And there are more effort required in maintaining the theme.